Skip to main contentIBM Quantum Documentation

 save_result(result[0].data.evs)

-Please refer to our guides on how to configure your pattern to accept input arguments(opens in a new tab) and handle external python dependencies(opens in a new tab).
+Please refer to our guides on how to configure your pattern to accept input arguments(opens in a new tab) and handle external Python dependencies(opens in a new tab).

-# Authenticate to the IBM serverless provider
+# Authenticate to the IBM serverless client

-from quantum_serverless import IBMServerlessProvider
+from qiskit_serverless import IBMServerlessClient

-serverless = IBMServerlessProvider("YOUR_IBM_QUANTUM_TOKEN")
+serverless = IBMServerlessClient("YOUR_IBM_QUANTUM_TOKEN")

 # Deploy the pattern

-from quantum_serverless import QiskitPattern
+from qiskit_serverless import QiskitFunction

 serverless.upload(